 EMDR is an evidence-based therapy approach which is thought to activate the problem solving process, and enhance a client's ability to make links between experiences.
 Desensitization and processing occurs, eventually allowing the client to think about the upsetting event with no or little disturbance, as well as form new insight into the situation.
 EMDR can help memories process and have freedom to evolve in the future.

 Parts work and AIP Model

+We all have parts!
 Parts work is based on Structural Dissociation Theory and Ego State Therapy.
-Have you ever said or heard someone say "part of me feels...and another part feels..."?
-We all have parts.
-Sometimes our parts cannot agree, or they might not have been updated with present information due to trauma.
+Have you ever or someone you know struggle to order form a menu and say something like "part of me wants to order salad because I'm trying to watch what I eat, but it's been a long day so another part of me really wants poutine even though I know I'll be up all night with heartburn"?
+Parts want the best outcome but sometimes our parts cannot agree, might not be fully aware of consequences, or they might not have been updated with present information due to trauma.

 Think of the brain as a computer system having many folders and apps.
 They are created from experiences and contain information of how we think, feel, and sense the world around us.
 They work together and sometimes an app is launched to direct the system.

 Imagine that each folder holds information for survival of the species and daily life actions.
 Daily life folders help us navigate activities such as play, sleep, house cleaning, attachment, socializing, reproduction, and taking care of others.
 This is much needed for mental and behavioural functioning!
 Folders are categorized so the brain knows how to respond the next time an even slightly similar situation happens.
 These folders essentially form our worldview.